SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 [stream language="RO" videoId="498356193/5a0918ae93"  /]
 [/video-vimeo]

-A relational database is a collection of tables with pre-defined relationships between them.

-The data is organized as a set of tables with columns and rows.

-Tables are used to hold information about the objects represented in the database.

-Each column in a table holds a certain kind of data.

-The rows in the table represent a collection of related values of one object or entity.

-Each row in a table could be marked with a unique identifier called a primary key, and rows among multiple tables can be made related using foreign keys.
+Relational databases maintain data in tables, providing an efficient and flexible way to store and access structured information.

+Tables consist of columns containing one or more data categories, and rows, also known as table records, are a set of data defined by the category.

+Each table has a **unique** identifier called, **primary key**, which identifies the information in the table.

+The logical connection between different tables is established with  **foreign keys** -  a field in a table that connects with the **primary key** data of another table.

-SQL or Structured Query Language is the primary interface used to communicate with Relational Databases.
+**SQL** or **Structured Query Language** is the primary interface used to communicate with Relational Databases.

-[image assetsSrc="Remote-Databases(19).png" /]
+[/slide]

+[slide]

 # Non-Relational Databases

 The main difference between relational and non-relational databases is how they store their information.

-Non-relational databases (often called NoSQL databases) are different from traditional relational databases in that they store their data in a non-tabular form.
+Non-relational databases, often called NoSQL databases are different from traditional relational databases in that they store their data in a non-tabular form.

 Non-relational databases might be based on data structures like documents.